 This also would show how transparent Ukraine is after it got its independence from the USSR in 1991.
 It was probably a good gesture in order to attract donations from more the 20 countries to build a new confinement over the reactor #4 later.

-Almost twenty years later such visits to the zone turned into what is now known as “Chernobyl tourism” with its good and bad taste.
-The number of people who stepped on the contaminated soil of the restricted area was nearly 60,000 in 2018, turning this destination into the number one traveller attraction in Ukraine.
+Twenty years later such visits to the zone turned into what is now known as “Chernobyl tourism” with its good and bad taste.
+The number of people who stepped on the contaminated soil of the restricted area was over 100,000 in 2019, turning this destination into the number one traveller attraction in Ukraine.
 Some people are very pessimistic about such experience.

 “There is nothing to be gained in terms of knowledge from a trip to the zone except excitement and an extra portion of radioactivity,” says historian Dr. Melanie Arndt of the Leibniz Institute for East and Southeast European Studies.
 For her, disaster tourism represents a “rather eccentric longing for the dark side of our post-modernity and an ever-growing longing for authenticity.”